 All students are encouraged to adopt an attitude of "community watch" on campus and to report persons or events that are cause for concern.
 In order to maintain the maximum level of security, students should keep their rooms locked when they are not present.
 Tampering with locks is a major violation.
 The school is not responsible for lost, stolen, or damaged items.
 Any incident of theft or loss should be reported to a residential staff member immediately.

 All students receive RFID key cards that allow them entry to the dormitory, their wings, and the academic building.
 They will also receive separate keys to their dorm rooms.
 Students are expected to use these cards and keys responsibly.
 If students lock their keys in their rooms, they should ask a member of the residential staff to open their door for them.
 Kicking or forcibly opening a locked door is a major violation.
+Additionally there will be a $50 fee (higher for repeat offenders) that will be charged as well as community service hours that will need to be completed with the MSSM Maintenance Team.
+Kicking or forcibly opening any Residential Life staff’s apartment will result in dismissal.
+Entering any Residential Life Members apartment without permission will result in dismissal.
 Lost keys and cards must be reported immediately.
 Cards and keys are the property of MSSM and must be returned upon departure from MSSM.
 Key deposit funds will be credited to families once all move out day paperwork is filed with the MSSM Business office.
 When/If it has been established that a student has lost his/her key at any point during the year, and once charges have been submitted through the business office, no refunds will be issued.

 Keys must be kept with students or in a secure location at all times.
 Athletic coaches can assist students with keeping keys secure during practices.